WindDAnalytics/CaseStudy01/README.md

 * Images contained in a subdirectory of Data called Img
-* Descrition of all known variables contained in the Data directory as a markdown file.
+* Description of all known variables contained in the Data directory as a markdown file.

 ***
 ### Questions: